Hydria (Water Jar) with Domestic Scene, 470–460 BC

 • Introduce the concept of “shaped poetry,” a poem constructed so that its lines form a shape that relates to its subject.
 Share examples of shape poetry with the class.

-• Have students study their own clay pieces, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.
+• Have students study the work of art, using adverbs and adjectives to write descriptive phrases of different lengths about the colors, textures, patterns, etc.

 • On a piece of paper, lightly trace the cut-paper shapes of the pots.
 Experiment with different arrangements of lines to fit the shape and create an effective poem.
 Complete the poem and erase the outline of the pot.
 The lines of the poem will suggest the shape of the clay piece.